elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/function-object.md

 ```

 :::note
-It should be noted that a regular function declaration can also be used to achieve the same result.
+You should note that a regular function declaration gets used to achieve the same result.
 :::

   </div>